tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 This section defines the "https://iana.org/assignments/http-problem-types#unsupported-hashing-algorithm" problem type.
-A server MAY use this problem type if it wants to communicate to the client that none of the hashing algorithms referenced in the integrity or integrity preference fields present in the request, is supported.
+A server MAY use this problem type if it wants to communicate to the client that one of the hashing algorithms referenced in the integrity or integrity preference fields present in the request, is supported.

 For this problem type, the `unsupported-algorithm` is defined as the only extension member.